-The house 40 amp battery charger charges the house, electronics and bow thruster batteries.
+The house battery charger charges the house, electronics and bow thruster batteries.
 This breaker should ALWAYS be on whenever the boat is occupied and either the shore power or generator is operating.
-It is automatic and is equipped with an ammeter to monitor charging.
+The battery charger is automatic and equipped with an ammeter to monitor charging.
 See the battery charger manual for more information.